-County of Mecklenburg, Virginia \$ 267,756 Town of Clarksville, Virginia 8,500
+County of Mecklenburg, Virginia \$ 42,150 Town of Clarksville, Virginia 27,000

-→ Related Party Transactions
+Related Party Transactions

 The Commission has rented office space to a business interest of the Commission's Chairman.
-The agreement, which initiated on November 1, 2016, has a term of one year and calls for monthly payments of \$275.
-The initial term of the lease was for twelve months with an annual renewal terms thereafter.
+The agreement, which initiated on November 1, 2016, calls for monthly payments of \$275.
+The initial term of the lease was for twelve months with annual renewal terms thereafter.